Amourspirit/python-ooouno-ex/ex/auto/writer/odev_text_replace/README.md

 Example of Search and replace.

 Search for the first occurrence of some words and/or replace some English spelled words with US spelled versions.
-Saved the changed document in "replaced.doc" of current folder.
+Saved the changed document in "replaced.doc" of working folder.

 ## See